How's Your Credit?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of an individual with a near perfect credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+You'll still get approved for a mortgage with a lower score, but the interest paid over time could be more than double the amount of someone with a superior credit score.

-There are plans to raise your score.
-Building your FICO score takes time.
-It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+How do you boost your credit score?
+Improving your FICO score takes time.
+It can be rare to make a large-scale change in your credit score with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Stay on top of payments.
-Late payments kill your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a bank.
+- Pay on time.
+Payment history is a big factor in your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

-- Correct your credit report.
-If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+- Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have all of your debt taking up the balance one card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the most of your debt taking up the balance one card.

-- Apply for service station cards or department store credit.
-For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to improve credit, increase your credit limits and keep up your payments, which will raise your credit.
-You should always beware of charging a high balance for too long because these types of cards normally have a higher interest rate.
+- Department store cards and service station cards.
+For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to get credit, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You should always beware of holding a high balance for too long because these types of cards normally have a surprisingly high interest rate.

-Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Mickey Hambright, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the ways you can build up your credit score, you're one step closer to becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Mickey Hambright, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.